Kasbah of the Udayas, Maroc ⵍⵎⵖⵔⵉⴱ المغرب - Things to Do in Kasbah of the Udayas

 Explore the Andalusian Gardens

-Booking Tip: Entry to the gardens is typically included with kasbah admission (around 10-20 MAD).
+Booking Tip: Entry costs around 10 MAD ($1).
 Visit early morning (8-10 AM) or late afternoon (4-6 PM) for the best lighting and fewer crowds.
-No advance booking required, but consider hiring a local guide for 100-150 MAD to learn about the garden's Islamic symbolism.
+No advance booking needed, but bring sun protection as shade is limited in some areas.

-Visit the Oudayas Museum
+Visit the Museum of Oudaya

-Walk Along the Ramparts
+Walk Along the Fortress Walls

-Enjoy Mint Tea with Ocean Views
+Experience Café Culture with Ocean Views

 Getting There